crypticCaroline/ms1-plantfactory/README.md

 [CSS Validator](https://validator.w3.org/)
 ![HTML Validator](README-files/css-valid.png)

-A few warnings were displayed when using the validator this is because of the varibles I have used to help with the maintenence of the site.
-The other error is due to using external style sheets.
+A few warnings were displayed when using the validator this is because of the variblesvariables I have used to help with the maintenencemaintenance of the site.
+The other error is due to the useing of external style sheets.
 I am happy with the outcome of this test.

 ### Usability Testing